The algebraic structures of social organizations: the operad of cooperative games: Introduction

 \subsection{Acknowledgments}

+We wish to thank the two anonymous referees for their valuable comments.
 The first author would like to thank ENSTA, Institut Polytechnique de Paris and the Sorbonne Center of Economics (CES) and the second author would like to thank the EPFL and the Université Paris Cité for the excellent working conditions that allowed this project to be carried out.
 Both authors would like to thank the blackboard in the corridor of the third floor of the math building of the EPFL, where this project began unexpectedly.